 There are lots of numbers that go in favour of the payday loans.
 According to the Competition Market Authority’s (CMA) market investigation on payday lending in the UK, on an average £260 is borrowed by the UK households as a payday loan in the reported year.
 Most loans raised were less than £1000 in value.
 It is interesting to know here that the average duration or term of loans was just over 21 days or three weeks in the UK.
 It is evident here that the most of the borrowers were ready to meet their obligations well within deadline as a lump sum instalment.

 Looking at CMA market investigation on payday loans, we can enlist following customer behaviour for the industry:

 - Most borrowers opted for multiple payday loans through the year, wherein average was 6 loans in a year, from 2-3 lenders.

 - Online loan partners were on high preference for borrowers seeking payday loans.
 Call it, stricter lending regulations or unavailability of loans to the needy borrower, less than 30% chose high street lenders to meet their financial requirements.
 While 83% of borrowers, chose online payday loans!
 12 % of the users used both at some point in time.

 - It is worthwhile to know here that most payday loan customers are those with financial problems or bad credit history.
-As much as 52% of payday loan customers had some debt problems in the past and they used them as alternative to poor credit loans UK.
+As much as 52% of payday loan customers had some debt problems in the past and they used them as an alternative to poor credit loans the UK.

-Thus a major percentage of payday borrowers in the UK are already indebted or are the ones with high appetite for credit.
+Thus a major percentage of payday borrowers in the UK are already indebted or are the ones with a high appetite for credit.
 Online loan providers who are filling in the demand with ‘legalised’ supply are categorically winning the market share!